nextgis/docs_ngweb/source/admin_tasks.rst

 * authenticated - authenticated Web GIS user under any account (but not guest)
 * everyone - all users including guests and authenticated

-By default, two non-removable system user groups are created in Web GIS:
+Besides standard groups created by administrator, system has special system user groups:

 * Administrators - a group whose users have administrative rights
-* Editors - a group, whose users do not have access to the control panel, but have the rest of the system functionality
+* Editors - a group, whose users do not have access to the control panel, but can create, edit and manage data

+Adding users to this groups is a convenient way to set appropriate permissions across the whole system.
+These groups can't be removed.

 **Permission** - defines allowed or denied action with the resource.
 There are the following types of permissions: